 The transmission facilities comply with this policy to the extent applicable.
 The construction and installation methodology proposed will comply with local and state regulations and guidelines, to the extent practicable, and will be conducted in compliance with the permits and approvals obtained for the EW 2 Project.
 Based on the existing conditions along the export cable route, trenchless installation methods such as horizontal directional drilling (HDD), Direct Pipe, and jack and bore methods are proposed to avoid or minimize damage to natural resources and property from flooding and erosion.
 The use of trenchless installation methods will avoid altering beaches and dunes.
 The cables will be buried and have no effect on flooding or erosion.
 Empire will adhere to applicable regulations associated with Coastal Erosion Hazard Areas.
-Additionally, implementation of soil erosion and sediment control plans for the landfall location, onshore export and interconnection cable route, and construction of the onshore substation will adhere to the requirements detailed in the New York State Standards and Specifications for Erosion and Sediment Control (Blue Book).
+Additionally, implementation of soil erosion and sediment control plans for the landfall location, onshore export cable, interconnection cable, and loop-in / loop-out line route, and construction of the onshore substation and Hampton Road substation will adhere to the requirements detailed in the New York State Standards and Specifications for Erosion and Sediment Control (Blue Book).
 Finally, the Project EM&CP will include measures to minimize damage to natural resources and property from flooding and erosion (e.g., hay bale and/or silt fence barriers).